vasujunior7/TICKET-CLASSIFY/README.md

-# Support Ticket Classifier - Optimized for Small Dataset 🎯
+# Support Ticket Classifier - Fine-tuned DistilBERT for Small Dataset 🎯

-A high-performance finetuned text classification system specifically optimized for classifying support tickets with limited training data (300 samples).
+A high-performance text classification system built by **fine-tuning DistilBERT** specifically for support ticket classification with limited training data (300 samples).
+The model is not just based on DistilBERT, but is **fine-tuned end-to-end** on your support ticket data to maximize accuracy and generalization for this domain.

 ## 🏆 Performance Results